 We want to be entertained, educated and shown the light.

-Those that embrace using their website as a platform to expand on their knowledge know that not only are they helping to add credence to their “brand” by showing their passion for the subject matter but also, through genuinely helping others they build a loyal following who may well likely become future customers.
+Those that embrace using their website as a platform to expand on their knowledge know that not only are they helping to add credence to their “brand” by showing their passion for the subject matter but also, through genuinely assisting others who may well become future customers.